Pricing details

 Why two numbers per tier, not one

-If your workflow has an unusual ratio (heavy code generation, or heavy reading of large files), top-ups add both input and output tokens to your remaining balance at a fixed per-dollar rate.
+If your workflow has an unusual ratio (heavy code generation, multi-file scaffolding, large test-suite generation), top-ups add both input and output tokens to your remaining balance at a fixed per-dollar rate.
 The exact split is the same on every top-up; you do not need to choose a side at purchase.

-Anthropic does not officially publish per-tier token quotas for Claude Pro or Claude Max -- the quotas are advertised in usage-window terms (5-hour rolling windows, weekly caps, etc.) rather than monthly token totals.
+The reference Pro / Max plans do not officially publish per-tier token quotas -- the quotas are advertised in usage-window terms (5-hour rolling windows, weekly caps, etc.) rather than monthly token totals.
 So the equivalence below is estimated.

-Methodology: we measure how many tokens a Claude Pro / Claude Max session typically consumes over the published usage windows, multiply out to a monthly figure, and pick typed quotas that match within an order-of-magnitude grain.
-The intent is that a customer who maxed out Claude Pro under typical coding load will not max out typed Pro under the same load.
+Methodology: we measure how many tokens a typical Pro / Max session typically consumes over the published usage windows, multiply out to a monthly figure, and pick typed quotas that match within an order-of-magnitude grain.
+The intent is that a customer who maxed out a typical Pro plan under typical coding load will not max out typed Pro under the same load.

 The estimate is approximate, not certified.
-If you find that typed Pro feels tighter than Claude Pro on your specific workflow, email support@typed.cloud with a description of the workflow -- we collect this data to refine the quotas over time.
+If you find that typed Pro feels tighter than a typical Pro plan on your specific workflow, email support@typed.cloud with a description of the workflow -- we collect this data to refine the quotas over time.

 Cache eligibility stretches the numbers further.
-Prompt caching reduces effective input cost by roughly 50% on repeated-prefix workflows -- which is most of Claude Code's traffic (system prompt + tool definitions + recently-referenced files get re-sent on every turn).
+Prompt caching reduces effective input cost by roughly 50% on repeated-prefix workflows -- which is most of any AI coding CLI's traffic (system prompt + tool definitions + recently-referenced files get re-sent on every turn).
 The headline token quotas above are billed in raw tokens; the effective working capacity on cache-friendly workflows is meaningfully higher.

 4. Overage rates